Center For Psychedelic Studies

 Alessandra Santos Pye

-Alessandra Santos Pye is a psychotherapist, facilitator, and artist.
-Her clinical approach and facilitation offerings center relational dynamics rooted in restorative justice, trauma-informed care, and the expressive arts.
+Alessandra Santos Pye is a psychedelic-assisted therapist, psychotherapist, facilitator and artist.
+Her clinical approach and facilitation offerings center relational dynamics rooted in ceremony, restorative justice, trauma informed care, and the expressive arts.
 Born in São Paulo, Brazil, original territory of the Tupi Guarani, her identity is multifaceted by Indigenous, West African, and European ancestry.
 Alessandra is the Founder and Creative Director of the Chrysalis Institute, whose mission is to expand the spectrum of opportunities available to emerging BI&POC artists by supporting self-exploration, self-care, and contemplative practices.
 She is at home in group retreat environments and values crafting experiences that are both engaging and restorative.
-A graduate of the Center for Psychedelic Studies and Research at the California Institute of Integral Sciences, she currently serves Naropa University as a cohort leader for the Psychedelic-Assisted Therapy certificate program, and is also a cohort leader for the inaugural Psychedelic Facilitator Program at the Alma Institute.
-She is a member of the American Psychedelic Practitioners Association and is deeply passionate about psychedelic preparation, ceremonial practices, and psychedelic integration care.

 Jordan Quaglia, PhD